Codex Europe

 When

-If capital allocation, lease signature, executive recruitment, a flagship partnership, or public visibility is planned within the next 6 to 12 months.
+Capital allocation, lease signature, executive recruitment, a flagship partnership, or public visibility planned within 6 to 12 months.

 Decision